RakhithJK/dbeaver-dbeaver-wiki/Separate-Connections.md

-By default, DBeaver creates separate connection for SQL Editor and Metadata read.
+By default, DBeaver creates separate connections for SQL Editor and Metadata read.

 Opening separate metadata connection may increase performance because there will no UI locks during query execution.